biopragmatics/oquat/docs/unknowns/source/uberon.md

 | LG:0012672 |        1 | [UBERON:0004900](http://purl.obolibrary.org/obo/UBERON_0004900) |
 | LG:0012681 |        1 | [UBERON:0004901](http://purl.obolibrary.org/obo/UBERON_0004901) |

-## `MURDOCH` (2)
+## `MURDOCH`

+There are 2 usages of `MURDOCH` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MURDOCH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MURDOCH).

 | curie        |   usages | nodes                                                           |
 |--------------|----------|-----------------------------------------------------------------|
 | MURDOCH:2183 |        1 | [UBERON:0011472](http://purl.obolibrary.org/obo/UBERON_0011472) |
 | MURDOCH:240  |        1 | [UBERON:0034767](http://purl.obolibrary.org/obo/UBERON_0034767) |

-## `MorphoBank` (1)
+## `MorphoBank`

+There are 1 usages of `MorphoBank` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MorphoBank)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MorphoBank).

 | curie                 |   usages | nodes                                                           |
 |-----------------------|----------|-----------------------------------------------------------------|
 | MorphoBank:MorphoBank |        1 | [UBERON:0013637](http://purl.obolibrary.org/obo/UBERON_0013637) |

-## `NCBI` (1)
+## `NCBI`

+There are 1 usages of `NCBI` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NCBI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NCBI).

 | curie     |   usages | nodes                                                           |
 |-----------|----------|-----------------------------------------------------------------|
 | NCBI:matt |        1 | [UBERON:0001471](http://purl.obolibrary.org/obo/UBERON_0001471) |

-## `NIFSTD` (6)
+## `NIFSTD`

+There are 6 usages of `NIFSTD` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIFSTD).

 | curie                                           |   usages | nodes                                                                                                                                                                                                                                                                                                                                    |
 |-------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|